Kona, Hawaii on my 34th birthday

 He showed me this fruit as we walked back.
 I of course don't remember the name of it now but it grew from a vine and wasn't to bad, a little tart.

 The majority of the good beaches on the BI are not easily seen from the road.
 Sometimes it takes a curious soul and the desire to just drive down any promising road towards the ocean.

 A lava rock beach I explored near some resorts.

 Does this (dried up) fish resemble a unicorn fish!?
 I think so!
 You know a unicorn fish exists if narwhals do.

 Jesse invited me out on his friend Chris's charter zodiac boat.
 It was on my birthday and I had planned to spend it on the beach.
 This was way better!

-Chris making art from palm leaves as we cruise to another area.
+Chris (our captain) making art from palm leaves as we cruise to another area.

 The finished piece.

 My friend Jesse (in the big hat) holding his daughter June.
 To his right is the fabulous Zoe (pronounced Zo).
 I met her on this day and shortly she became my best friend on the Big Island.